-This is a great option if you’re seeking a quieter beach scene, with less crowds.
+This is a great option if you’re seeking a quieter beach scene in San Clemente, with less crowds.
 This beach is great for swimming and surfing.
 There is camping options, including RV hook-ups.
 Park hours are 6am-10pm.
 Paid parking is available.
 Bring a jacket, since it can get windy.

 A popular beach for local surfers of all levels, but it s especially good for beginners.
 The beach itself is very pristine and a great place to watch surfers do their thing.
 There isn’t a ton of nearby metered parking, but there’s usually residential parking.
 It’s an easy walk to the San Clemente Pier.

 - Drop by the Casa Romantica Cultural Center and Garden for a dose of local culture and stunning ocean views.